-Ethan Dettmer is a partner in Gibson, Dunn & Crutcher’s San Francisco office where he is a member of the firm’s General Commercial Litigation Practice, and serves on the steering committee of the firm’s Securities Litigation Practice Group.
+Ethan Dettmer is a partner in Gibson, Dunn & Crutcher’s San Francisco office where he is a member of the firm’s Litigation Practice, and serves on the steering committee of the firm’s Securities Litigation Practice Group.

-Mr. Dettmer is a trial lawyer who has represented clients in a wide variety of business-related disputes, including securities, corporate governance, professional malpractice, and transnational litigation.
+Mr. Dettmer is a trial lawyer who has represented clients in a wide variety of business-related disputes, including securities, insurance, corporate governance, professional malpractice, and transnational litigation.
 He has represented clients in high-profile constitutional litigation involving equal protection and due process claims, and cases involving First Amendment and preemption questions.
 He also represents clients in connection with governmental investigations and internal corporate investigations.

 - Represented Aetna in a four-week jury trial in California state court in 2016.
 The jury awarded Aetna $37.4 million against a group of 10 defendants, individuals and surgery centers, who had conspired to create and run a sophisticated insurance fraud scheme.
 The jury found in Aetna’s favor on all causes of action and awarded the full amount of damages requested.
 The case was one of the top plaintiffs’ verdicts by impact in 2016.